 - display the corresponding video on the page for each offering

-- learn more about layering video throughout your website (video)
+- learn more about layering video throughout your website from a presentation I gave at Content Marketing World (video)

 If you are looking for any further proof of how highly these website and content experts value video, simply click on each of those pages and see how they have chosen to display them.